 Happy to share with you my first matcha recipe ever, right on time for St. Patrick’s day!

-Tradition says you should wear green and a three-leaved shamrock, so I “dressed up” these low FODMAP matcha mini crepes accordingly.
+Tradition says you should wear green and a three-leaved shamrock, so I “dressed up” these low FODMAP matcha crepes accordingly.

 But what is matcha?